Academic Catalog

 Writing Center

-All computers in the library, classrooms, campus computer labs, and other College facilities are supported by the Information Technology office.
-Every school in the College offers courses that include computing.
-Students studying such diverse topics as music theory, developmental psychology, finance, physical therapy, or writing will find opportunities to use computers for class.
-An extensive collection of programming languages, data analysis packages, and business programs supports the curriculum.
-IT provides free workshops and consulting services to Ithaca College students, staff and faculty.
+All computers in the library, classrooms, campus computer labs, and other College facilities are supported by the Information Technology and Analytics office.
+Students across all fields regularly use technology for class.
+An extensive collection of programming languages, data analysis packages, and business programs support the curriculum.
+IT&A provides free workshops and consulting services to Ithaca College students, staff and faculty.
+Students are encouraged to use open IT&A spaces, such as the Makerspace, Digital Media lab, and E-sports facilities.

-Information Technology supports student computer facilities located all over the campus.
-This includes Macintosh and Windows computer classrooms, along with a number of open-access labs staffed by student consultants.
-All Ithaca College students automatically receive a Netpass account for accessing email and other IC systems.
+Information Technology & Analytics supports student computer facilities located all over the campus.
+This includes Mac and Windows classrooms, along with a number of laptop stations and specialty labs.
+All Ithaca College students automatically receive a user account for accessing email and other IC systems.
+Students also have access to the full suite of Office365 products to enhance their education.

 Ithaca College has partnered with Apogee, who provides reliable, high-speed wired and wireless (MyResNet) internet service in residence halls.